 - To freeze unbaked cookies: Roll the cookies into balls, but do not roll them in the sugar.
 Freeze them on a sheet pan in a single layer without touching, then transfer to a freezer container once hard and freeze for up to three months.
 To bake, let the balls thaw slightly so they are a little tacky on the outside, roll in sugar, and the bake as directed, adding an extra minute or two onto the cooking time.

 - To freeze baked cookies: Stack the cookies three or four high, wrap them in foil, and then transfer to a freezer bag.
 Freeze for up to a month.

 Be sure to let the cream cheese and butter warm to room temperature before making the cookies.

-Resting the dough for 15 minutes before shaping the cookies makes it easier to work with.
+Chilling the dough for an hour before shaping the cookies makes it easier to work with.